David-Chae/DCA_PREP_RESOURCES/Questions/161-180/question_169.md

 The correct answer is:

-**A. Yes**
+**B. No**

 Explanation:
-A Docker Trusted Registry (DTR) security scan can detect private keys and other sensitive information copied into Docker images.
-It scans images for vulnerabilities and potential security issues, including the presence of sensitive data like private keys, passwords, or API tokens.
+Private keys transferred to the image are not detected by a DTR security scan.
+A DTR security scan is a capability that searches images for known vulnerabilities in software packages or dependencies installed in the image.
+A DTR security scan does not look for private keys or other sensitive data that may have been copied to the image by accident or on purpose.
+To avoid copying private keys to the image, you should manage your credentials using Docker secrets or other safe means.